karma659/ai-folio/_projects/1_project.md

 Scores from each submitted alpha are aggregated such that baskets of alphas with strong and uncorrelated returns are highly rewarded.
 All scores are based on a 5-year backtest ranging from 2018 to 2023.

 Each stage in the competition pares down the field to fewer and fewer contestants.
 The first stage hosted over 76,854 participants.
 Cutoffs for the second round eliminated all but the top 100 contestants from each country/geograpic region and among the top 8 teams across each country/region , National Finals were conducted.
 Upcoming is the third round which pits the best contestants from each country/region against one another.
-The total prize money for the competition is $100k💰 distributed among the top 3 winners in Regional finalist and Global Finalist.
+The total prize money for the competition is $100k💰 distributed among the top 3 winners in Regional and Global Finalist.

 ## Generating alphas
 WorldQuant generously hosted Q and A sessions with current quant researchers.
 I got the chance to interact with researchers from India, Singapore and China as they taught about topics from alpha neutralization (unbiasing alphas across different industries or sectors) to vector data fields (which provide more than 1 data point per day).